siriusphp/invokator/readme.md

 In the case of pipelines, the result of each callable is passed to the next callable and the last callable will return the result of the pipeline

 In the case of events, an `event` object is passed through each callable in the list and each callable is independent.

+In th case of the command buss, a `command` object is sent to be handled by only one callable.

 ## Elevator pitch